Gelochka/Gelochka-VLBI_calibrated_troposphere_1993_2002/README.md

 5) **baseline.eli** If exists, contains the base that needs to be cut out from the observations.
 6) **breaks.res**  clock breaks

-#  Example of .txt file structure:
+#  Example of *.txt file structure:
 Below is an example of a block from  *.txt file.

 In 504 line there are troposphere for the 1st  ‭(HART15M) and 2nd  ‭( MATERA) station, north-south gradient for stations 1st and 2nd,
-east-west gradient for stations 1st and 2nd,
+east-west gradient for stations 1st and 2nd, clock offset.

 <pre>  HART15M   MATERA    0454-234 2020 03 09 17 00  10.0000000000                 501
    11236439.13979774   0.01029  -258978.2003969568   0.08722 0      I        502
    0.00174    .00000    .00000    .00000   2.183861602369427       0.0       503